 Speech Clinicians provide services to students who have communicative disorders.
 A communicative disorder may range in severity from mild to profound and may be developmental or acquired.
 A speech disorder is an impairment of voice, articulation of speech sounds, and/or fluency.
 The clinicians work with students individually and in small groups and provide consulting services to parents and teachers regarding speech language disorders.

-Library-Media Services

-The library-media center is serviced by a librarian and a library clerk, as deemed necessary.
-All students, Pre-Kindergarten through 5th grade attend weekly scheduled library classes.
+Library-Media Services The library-media center is serviced by a librarian and a library clerk, as deemed necessary.
+All students, Pre-Kindergarten through 5 th grade attend weekly scheduled library classes.
 The library session is devoted to literature appreciation library skills, and the selection of books to check out.
 Open times are available for check-in and check-out of books and other special projects.
 The media center contains a wide range of materials for use by students and teachers.
 Materials are continually being updated according to curriculum needs.
 The following types of materials are included in the media-center collection: books, videos, cassette tapes, transparencies, flat pictures, and kits.
+Counseling Services The guidance and counseling program attempts to meet the social, emotional and personal needs of the elementary school population.
+The counselors provide both immediate and long term counseling to those students in need of such assistance and work closely with both parents and teachers in attempting to create an appropriate environment in which each child can learn.
+Testing Program II The district educational testing program shall consist of multiple assessments.
+These assessments shall include, as a minimum, individual teacher subject matter tests, AimsWeb, Literacy First data, Common Assessments, district group achievement tests, and state required tests (Kansas State Assessments).